 Cons:

-When to Use: Use WebP for modern websites where performance and image quality are priorities.
+When to Use: Use WebP for web images where performance is a priority.